 Computed tomography (CT) imaging should be performed if loss of consciousness (LOC) lasts more than 60 seconds, with suspected skull fracture, or in the presence of any focal neurologic deficits to rule out acute subdural or epidural hematomas.

 Managing concussion begins with baseline neurocognitive testing.
 The SCAT2 may be used to this end, though computer-based programs such as the Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) have been found to be valid and reliable and are popular on all levels of play.
 Once a concussion has been diagnosed, the player must be monitored for cognitive or functional decline.
 High school and college athletes who suffer a concussion are not allowed to return to game action on the same day; this applies to all athletes, not only football and rugby players.
 Physical and cognitive rest is the mainstay of initial postconcussive management.
 Athletes of all ages should refrain from activity until symptoms have cleared.
-Student athletes should refrain from activities that challenge cognition or concentration, such as texting, video game play, and test taking.
-ImPACT continues to be ...
+Student athletes should refrain from activities that challenge cognition or concentration, such as texting, video game play, ...